Energy-Theory-Guided-Data-Science/Battery-System/Battery-System/notebooks/data/README.md

 # Profiles
 The FOBSS profiles are described in great detail in data/fobss_data/profiles.xlsx.
-This README should provide a classification of the different profiles to help with identifying possible use cases for training the model
+This README should provide a classification of the different profiles to help with identifying possible use cases for training the model.
+Some of these profiles are repeated in different runs indicated by the number in the parantheses:
 ## Small profiles
 These profiles are short in time and at most include 3 charge or discharge processes.
-Some of these profiles are repeated in different runs indicated by the number in the parantheses
 - -10A 25A (1)
 - -10A -25A (1)
 - -10A (9)